4-darksoldiers/Cprogram/README.md

-# Cprogram
+# This is a C program
-obtain CDS sequence from genebank and transform it to fasta
+Obtain CDS sequence from genebank and transform it to fasta.